 Don't complicate it, don't try and make it relevant, don't attempt to alter the story just to communicate the easy parts.
 Because every year, the need to hear and resonate with the story of Jesus entering the world as a baby reminds us of our greatest need.

 Though we may try to divert ourselves by keeping busy and occupied, the restlessness to satisfy our deepest need will never be met by the outer trappings of Christmas.
 So, let's reclaim the wonder, let's pronounce His birth, and let's proclaim a God so wondrous and transcendent that it leaves people awestruck.

 Then, and only then, will the heart of Christmas truly be elevated above the noise that so permeates this time of year.
 One last thought.
-In order for any of this to have impact it has to first of all be real to us personally.
-If the wonder has been lost by the communicator the wonder will never translate to the hearers.
+In order for any of this to have impact on anyone, it has to first impact us personally.
+If the wonder has been lost by those of us who are tasked with communicating it, the wonder will never translate to the hearers.

 I know that's true of me.
 And in the days that I've been preparing for our Christmas messages I have prayed for the wonder of the story to once again be enlivened in me.
 I hope you are praying to that end too.